Moses Kunkuyu

-Moses Kunkuyu is a Malawi politician who currently serves as the Minister of Information and Civic Education.
+Moses Kunkuyu is a Malawi politician who served as the Minister of Information and digitization.
 He is also a Member of Parliament in the National Assembly of Malawi.

 Political career

 Kunkuyu is one of the youngest politicians in the country.
 In 2009, he was elected Member of Parliament for the Blantyre south constituency on a Democratic Progressive Party ticket.
 Following the unpopularity of the Bingu wa Mutharika administration, Kunkuyu alleged in an interview for Zodiak Radio, Malawi that the advisors to the Party leadership were "too timid" to face him to Mutharika, and that the Party was living a lie.
 He subsequently formed the Hope Alliance, a pressure group within the Party seeking to influence change from within to the Mutharika government.
 This led to a hostile response from the government.
 Following the succession of Joyce Banda to the Malawi Presidency, Kunkuyu was appointed Minister of Information and Civic Education.